-Baud Rates: Automatic baud rate detection in the range 9.6 Kbaud to 12 Mbaud
+Baud Rates: Automatic baud rate detection in the range 9.6 Kbaud to 12 Mbaud Station Address: 0 to 126, set by the master over the network.
+Address stored

-Station Address: 0 to 125, set by rotary switches.
 Connection: 9-pin Female D-Sub connector

-Network Isolation: 500 Vrms for 1 minute between Profibus network and sensor and user input commons.
+Network Isolation: 500 Vrms for 1 minute (50 V working) between Profibus network and sensor and user input commons.
 Not isolated from all other commons.